1. HOME

 Below are brief introductory explanations and examples of the more common figurative or poetic language devices.
 You'll find them in free verse as well as traditional poetry.

 Some are "sound" devices that come alive once the poem is said aloud.
 Others are "imagery".
-You see them in your imagination.
-Once you've got a poem underway see how many of them you've used without being conscious of it.
+You picture or see them in your imagination.
+Once you've got a poem underway see how many of them you've used without being consciously aware of doing so.

 Sound devices